dhardestylewis/EquivariantAttentionHead/PROMPTS-LOG.md

 > each of the references must be kept separately
 >
 > ensure each of the directories for reference papers are named using a similar scheme to Schenck

+## 2025-12-13 14:35 - Verification Request

+> are you confident you named those correctly check again

+## 2025-12-13 14:38 - Directory Restructuring

+> i still see robust-rotary-robustness.pdf and related files at the toplevel undealtwith
+>
+> name the outer references the inner papers place those papers directories within papers rename to publications and create a separate directory within new references for my own naming those reference_drafts

+## 2025-12-13 14:40 - Handle Corrupted References

+> Qian was misplaced
+>
+> if Choromanski and Elhage are corrupted then create a file CORRUPTED_REFERENCES look up their citations and place their citation in IEEE within that file, that file should belong at the top-level within publications

+## 2025-12-13 14:41 - Delete Corrupted Directories

+> and then having done that delete those files and their directories